marcynn/Fintix/README.md

 # Fintix
-> I'll be sharing the deployed web app soon so that anyone can access it without having to download it locally.
+> I'll be sharing the deployed web app soon so that anyone can access the app without having to download it locally.

 ## Description
 Quantitative analytics dash application for comparing investment strategies and assets.